-Since the first comparative analyses of homologous proteins by Zuckerkandl and Pauling fifty years ago [1], it has been obvious that different sites in proteins evolve under different constraints, with some sites substituting to a wide range of amino acids, while others are constrained to one or a few identities.
-Zuckerkandl and Pauling proposed [1], and decades of subsequent work have confirmed [2,3], that these constraints arise from the highly cooperative interactions among sites that shape important protein properties such as stability, folding kinetics, and biochemical function.
+Since the first comparative analyses of homologous proteins by Zuckerkandl and Pauling (1965) fifty years ago, it has been obvious that different sites in proteins evolve under different constraints, with some sites substituting to a wide range of amino acids, while others are constrained to one or a few identities.
+Zuckerkandl and Pauling (1965) proposed, and decades of subsequent work have confirmed (De-Pristo et al., 2005; Harms and Thornton, 2013), that these constraints arise from the highly cooperative interactions among sites that shape important protein properties such as stability, folding kinetics, and biochemical function.

-The complexity and among-sites cooperativity of these evolutionary constraints mean that a mutation at a single site can in principle affect the amino-acid preferences of any other site - and numerous experiments have demonstrated examples of such epistasis among sites [4-10].
-However, experiments have also shown that despite such epistasis, the amino-acid preferences of many sites are similar across homologs [11-13].
-For instance, protein structures themselves are highly conserved during evolution [14,15], and sites in specific structural contexts often have strong propensities for certain amino acids [16-18].
-Furthermore, many of the most successful methods for identifying distant homologs (e.g. PSI-BLAST) utilize site-specific scoring models [19,20], implying that amino-acid preferences are often conserved even among homologs without strong sequence identity.
+The complexity and among-sites cooperativity of these evolutionary constraints mean that a mutation at a single site can in principle shift the amino-acid preferences of any other site - and numerous experiments have demonstrated examples of such epistasis among sites (Weinreich et al., 2006; Ortlund et al., 2007; da Silva et al., 2010; Lunzer et al., 2010; Gong et al., 2013; Natarajan et al., 2013; Podgornaia and Laub, 2015).
+However, experiments have also shown that despite such epistasis, the amino-acid preferences of many sites are similar across homologs (Risso et al., 2015; Ashenberg et al., 2013; Serrano et al., 1993).
+For instance, protein structures themselves are highly conserved during evolution (Chothia and Lesk, 1986; Sander and Schneider, 1991), and sites in specific structural contexts often have strong propensities for certain amino acids (Chou and Fasman, 1974; Richardson and Richardson, 1988; Lim and Sauer, 1991).
+Furthermore, many of the most successful methods for identifying distant homologs (e.g. PSI-BLAST) utilize site-specific scoring models (Henikoff and Henikoff, 1997; Altschul et al., 1997), implying that amino-acid preferences are at least somewhat conserved even among homologs with low sequence identity.

 A half-century of work has therefore made it abundantly clear that site-specific amino-acid preferences can in principle shift arbitrarily during evolution, but nonetheless in practice remain somewhat conserved among homologs.
 The important remaining question is the extent to which site-specific amino-acid preferences are conserved versus shifted.
 This question is especially important for the development of quantitative evolutionary models for tasks such as phylogenetic inference.
 Initially, phylogenetic models unrealistically assumed that sites within proteins evolved both independently and under identical constraints.
 But more recent models have relaxed the second assumption that sites evolve identically.
-At first, this relaxation only allowed sites to evolve at different rates [21].
-But newer models also accommodate variation in the amino-acid preferences among sites, either by inferring these preferences from naturally occurring sequences [22-25] or leveraging their direct measurement by high-throughput experiments [26, 27].
+At first, this relaxation only allowed sites to evolve at different rates (Yang, 1994).
+But newer models also accommodate variation in the amino-acid preferences among sites, either by treating these preferences as parameters of the substitution model (Lartillot and Philippe, 2004; Le et al., 2008; Wang et al., 2008; Rodrigue et al., 2010) or by leveraging their direct measurement by high-throughput experiments (Bloom, 2014a,b).
 Because these models retain the assumption of independence among sites, they will outperform traditional non-site-specific models only if site-specific amino-acid preferences are substantially conserved among homologs.